Alec-Vio/-Cocktail-QnA-Using-GPT4/README.md

 2. Ask the user for a question
 3. Find relevant recipes for the question using a similarity function
 4. Check quality of the recipes in relation to the question
-5. The recipes are irrelevant
+5. The recipes are irrelevant\n
-   a.
-Create a new question and take that back to step 3
+   - Create a new question and take that back to step 3
-   b. ...or if the question has already been made
+   -  ...or if the question has already been made
-       1. Invent a recipe based on the original question
+      - Invent a recipe based on the original question
-       2. Ask the user if the recipe should be added to the database
+      - Ask the user if the recipe should be added to the database
-       3. If yes, format and add the question to the database
+      - If yes, format and add the question to the database
 6. Get the LLM to generate the best recipe from the context for the question
 7. Ask the user if they want a follow-up question about the recipe
 8. If yes, continue to answer follow-up questions based on the recommended recipe